Kelechikizito/multisig-wallet-foundry/README.md

 ## Acknowledgement

-The idea for this project was inspired by Claude Project Ideas.
+The idea for this project was inspired by Claude.